 Think about your summary statement, LinkedIn intro, or the bio/tagline for any of your social media profiles – are you describing yourself as one thing while searching for an opportunity in something else?

-Always be marketing yourself towards the role you with to obtain.
+Always be marketing yourself towards the role you wish to obtain.
 How you position yourself is critical.